Ithaca DUI Lawyer

 Are you facing charges for DUI in Ithaca?
 Turn to The Law Office of Charles H. Kee for skilled legal representation.
 As a former prosecutor, Charles H. Kee understands what it takes to be successful in court against all types of DUI charges.
-When you work with our firm, you can be confident your best interests are being represented throughout the entirety of your case.
+When you work with our firm, you can be confident your best interests are being represented every step of the way.
 We are committed to being fierce advocates on your behalf so that you can avoid fines, stay out of jail, and remain on the road.

 Call (607) 800-5356 or contact us online to begin working with an experienced DUI lawyer in Ithaca.

-DUI stands for “driving under the influence.”
-While the terms DUI and DWI may seem interchangeable, in New York there are very distinct differences between the two.
-DWI (driving while intoxicated) specifically relates to those who operate a motor vehicle while impaired by alcohol.
-On the other hand, DUI is a term that encompasses any case where the driver is impaired by a mind-altering substance – not only alcohol, but various drugs, including marijuana, heroin, some prescription drugs, and more.
+- DUI (driving under the influence) is a term that encompasses any case where the driver is impaired by a mind-altering substance – not only alcohol, but various drugs, including marijuana, heroin, some prescription drugs, and more.
 DWIs, then, are technically a type of DUI.

 In New York, persons can be charged with a DUI even if they are not driving their vehicle.
 If you are under the influence of alcohol or drugs, you are liable for a DUI even if you turn on your vehicle’s engine and have no intention of driving.